On the derived Tate curve and global smooth Tate $K$-theory: Cyclification of oriented equivariant cohomology theories

 The main result of this section is \Cref{emergenceofpdivgroup}, which states that precomposing an equivariant cohomology theory with the cyclification functor of the previous section produces an equivariant cohomology theory.
 More specifically, we will be using \cite{davidandlennart} and \cite{ec3} to produce our equivariant cohomology theories, so we begin by recalling some of these notions.\\

-Fix a stack $\s$ for this section.
+Fix an affine stack $\s = \Spec A$ for this section.
 Recall that an abelian group object in a category $\C$ with finite products is a product preserving functor $F\colon \Lat^\op \to \C$ where $\Lat$ is the category of lattices, so finitely generated free abelian groups.\\

 Let $\G$ a preoriented abelian stack over $\s$, so an object $\G$ of $\Ab(\Stk_{/\s})$ equipped with a morphism of abelian group objects $e\colon B\TT\to \G(\s)$.
-By \cite[Con.3.13]{davidandlennart}, there is a colimit preserving functor associated with $\G$ which we denote by
+By applying \cite[Con.3.13]{davidandlennart} and then extending via finite coproducts, we may extend $\G$ to a functor